 ARTICLE VII. - EMPLOYMENT OF EXECUTIVE DIRECTOR

-An Executive Director shall be employed by a majority vote of all serving members of the Trust.
+An Executive Director shall be employed by a majority vote of all members serving of the Trust.
 The Executive Director shall be employed by written contract.
-The Executive Director shall serve at the pleasure of the Trust and may be terminated at any time, subject to the provisions of the terms of said contract by an affirmative vote of a majority of the serving Trust Members.
+The Executive Director shall be engaged by the Trust and shall serve at the pleasure of the Trust and may be terminated at any time, for cause or convenience, subject to the provisions of the terms of said contract, by an affirmative vote of a majority of the serving members.

 The powers and duties of the Executive Director shall include:

+Carrying out the purpose and objectives of the Trust consistent with the directions and delegations of the Trust.

-The employment and development of staff to implement policies and programs of the Children's Trust of Escambia County.
+The employment and development of staff to implement policies and programs of the Children's Trust of Escambia County subject to review and concurrence by the Trust through approval of the budge or other processes.

-Ensure that a comprehensive plan for the needs of youth in Escambia County is developed and implemented and that the purposes of Sec 125.901, F.S. and Escambia County Ordinance 20-22 are met.
+Ensure that a comprehensive plan for the needs of youth in Escambia County is developed and implemented and that the purposes of §125.901, Fla.Stat. and Escambia County Ordinance 2020-22 are met.

 Establish policies and procedures relating to the evaluation, subject to approval of the Trust, of funding requests, monitoring of programs funded by the Trust, employment and evaluation of personnel, and other similar matters.

-Maintain all records of the Children's Trust of Escambia County.
+Maintain all records of the Escambia Children’s Trust.

 Perform other administration duties as may normally be performed by an administrative officer.

 Shall act as the Secretary of the Trust or otherwise provide that the minutes are accurately maintained.

+Shall be responsible for day-to-day operations of the Trust and serve as a liaison between staff and the Trust.

+May undertake such other functions as may be delegated by the Trust.

 ARTICLE VIII. - CONFLICT OF INTEREST